Logancreator/SLR-for-AI-and-3DPC/README.md

 ## Repository Overview
 This repository includes:
 (1) Collected Papers: Metadata and references for the 402 papers analyzed in the SLR.
-(2) Paper Collection Code: Scripts used to search, filter, and collect papers from the eight databases.
+(2) Code: Scripts used to search, filter, and collect papers from the eight databases.
 (3) Datasets: Detailed information about papers in the review.